Executive Summary

 Pattern 1: Tier-Based Routing

-Route requests based on requirements:
+Route requests based on workload characteristics:

 - On-premise: High-volume, latency-sensitive, predictable workloads